Web Performance: Definition, Measurement, and Impact on Your Users

 LCP

-"Main content load time": measures the time required to display the main, visible element of the page.
-This is often an image, title or block of text.
+“Largest Contentful Paint (LCP)”: measures the time it takes to display the main, visible element of the page.
+This is often an image, headings, or blocks of text.
 A good LCP should be less than 2.5 seconds and never exceed 4 seconds.

 FID

-"Reactivity to first interaction": evaluates the time needed for a page to become fluidly interactive.
-It is strongly influenced by JavaScript, particularly third-party scripts.
+“First Input Delay”: measures the time it takes for a page to become fully responsive.
+It is heavily influenced by JavaScript, particularly third-party scripts.
 To be considered good, it must be less than 100 milliseconds.
 Above 300 milliseconds, it is considered poor.

 CLS

-"Cumulative layout shift: evaluates the stability of page elements during loading.
-No vertical or horizontal visual shift should occur.
-It has no specific units, and to be considered good, it must be less than 0.1, but no more than 0.25.
+“Cumulative Layout Shift”: measures the stability of page elements during loading.
+No visual vertical or horizontal shifts should occur.
+It has no specific units, and to be considered good, it must be less than 0.1, without exceeding 0.25.

 Real User Monitoring (RUM) tools